openfootball/worldcup.json/README.md

 ### World Cup 2018

-_Feel free and you're more than welcome to send a pull request (PR) with your project!_
+_Feel free to add your project!
+Yes, you're more than welcome to send a pull request (PR) with your project!_

 * https://github.com/sportdb/footty